 Old toys like the intricate tin wind-up toys, rhythmic toy drums, and delicate tea sets added their unique charm, enhancing playtime.
 Doll houses, rich in detail, offered a mirror to the adult world, while stuffed toys of all shapes and sizes provided comfort and companionship.

 These old toys collectively reflect the fun and creativity that drove playtime in those years, and below we have collected dozens of photo examples for your nostalgic enjoyment — as well as a couple articles from the 1970s and 80s discussing these collectibles and their value at those times.

 Antique toys from the 1930s and earlier paint a vivid picture of a past era.
 They serve as reminders of a time when a simple object could be transformed into an endless source of fun and creativity.

-A look back: Some of the best buys in antique toys
+A look back: Some of the best buys in old toys (from 1974)

 Article from American Home, December 1974

 Antique toys are double-barreled delights.
 They arouse pleasant remembrances and reflect good design.
 If you’re Christmas-gift shopping and are willing to spend $10 to $95, the choices are rich.

 The examples we show [black & white images only] are from the antique toy department of FAO Schwartz, New York.